brecknell/bfpg-template-haskell/README.markdown

 to automatically derive some parser and pretty-printer combinators for a give data type.

-For more examples, you can fetch the [Hackage index][] and grep for "TemplateHaskell" and "QuasiQuotes" (to find uses of the language extensions), or grep for "template-haskell" to find dependencies on the support libraries.
+For more examples, you can fetch the [Hackage index][] and grep the cabal files for "TemplateHaskell" or "QuasiQuotes" (to find uses of the language extensions), or for "template-haskell" to find dependencies on the support libraries.

 [Yesod]: http://www.yesodweb.com/
 [Derive]: http://hackage.haskell.org/package/derive